 The drivers of air pollution are the same as those of climate change.
 Approximately two billion children live in areas where air pollution levels exceed standards set by the World Health Organization (WHO) ─ causing them to breathe toxic air and putting their health and brain development at risk.
 Every year, over half a million children under the age of 5 die from air-pollution-related causes.
 Even more will suffer lasting damage to their developing brains and lungs.

 Pneumonia remains the leading infectious cause of death among children under 5, killing approximately 2,400 children a day.
 Child deaths caused by pneumonia are strongly linked to undernutrition, lack of safe water and sanitation, indoor air pollution and inadequate access to health care ─ all challenges that are exacerbated by climate change.

 This is the first time a global generation of children will grow up in a world made far more dangerous and uncertain as a result of a changing climate and degraded environment.

 For children who are already disadvantaged, the stakes are even higher.
 Poorer families have a harder time coping with shocks.
 The most vulnerable are already losing their homes, health and education.
 And as climate change makes crises more common, it becomes harder to recover from them.

-Already today, around 663 people million do not have access to improved water sources (where human waste is separated from human contact hygienically).
+Already today, some 785 million people lack access to basic water services.
 And by 2040, almost 600 million children are projected to live in areas where the demand for water will exceed the amount available.